ejain/blog/source/_posts/2007-09-29-java-hyperthreading-benchmarks.md

 Hyper-threading can slow down single-threaded applications a bit (perhaps depending on whether the bottleneck is garbage collection, which can be done in a separate thread, or IO).
 But as soon as there are lots of threads there appears to be a clear benefit in keeping hyper-threading enabled.

-More memory is better (surprise)&#8230; Doubling the memory in the system from 2 to 4gb (and increasing the heap size from 1 to 2gb) improved performance by about a third for some configurations.
+More memory is better (surprise)...
+Doubling the memory in the system from 2 to 4gb (and increasing the heap size from 1 to 2gb) improved performance by about a third for some configurations.
 Doubling again however may not be worth the expense (diminishing returns).

-The latest version of Sun&#8217;s JVM appears to be a bit ahead of the others&#8230; for now!
+The latest version of Sun's JVM appears to be a bit ahead of the others... for now!